Arley Munson Hare

-She served in France during World War I, directing labs, clinics, and dispensaries.
+She served in France during World War I, directing laboratories, clinics, and dispensaries.
 The French Government awarded her with the Medaille d’Honneur des Affaires Étrangères pour actes de courage et dévouement au personnel militaire étranger for her medical service.
 She married at the age of 52 and worked well into her seventies.
 She died in or around 1941 and is buried in Connecticut.

 Background and education

 Early life and family

 Arley Isabel Munson was born on November 14, 1871, in Bridgeport, Connecticut, to Thomas Hamilton Munson and Mary Etta Hill Munson.
 She was one of five siblings, including Burton, George, Gertrude, Alexander, and Mary.
 Each sibling had a career of his or her own, with Alexander working at Liberty National Bank and Mary as prominent teacher and lawyer in Red Bank, New Jersey.

 The family attended a Protestant Episcopal Church and instilled strong religious values in their children.

 Munson had descendants from the Revolutionary War and prominent English and Dutch settlers on both her paternal and maternal sides.